Bad Medicine (film): Plot

 Below-average pre-medical student Jeffrey Marx (Guttenberg), after being rejected by prestigious medical schools, is sent by his father (Bill Macy) to a seemingly sub-standard medical school in Central America.
 He and his fellow American students struggle with exams, the effects of pep pills, and the language barrier.
 Jeffrey eventually discovers the plight of local villagers in need of medical assistance.
 With the help of fellow students (including romantic interest Hagerty, who steals medicine and prescription pads), he illegally provides medical services to the villagers, including delivering a baby whose enraged father had earlier shot him in anger.
-A comic scene shows three students trying to hide a stolen corpse.
+A comic scene shows three students trying to hide a stolen cadaver.
 Eventually, the school's authoritarian, macho dean (Arkin) discovers the students' activities and decides to prosecute, while also trying to romance a reluctant Hagerty.
 However, the dean dismisses the charges at the urging of the villagers.

 Reception

 The New York Times gave it a mixed review and was critical of the ending, which the reviewer felt undermined what had gone before.
 Most other reviewers in New York gave it unfavorable reviews.
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.